aapoalas/denonomicon/static/contents/interfacing-with-non-c-api/cpp/inheritance.md

 const JS_DERIVED_VTABLE = new BigUint64Array(7);
 ```

-The first item in the array we leave alone, as we're not sure what to put in it.
+The first item in the array we leave alone as 0.
+The second item is the type
-The second item is the type info pointer: If you're sure that the library
+info pointer: If you're sure that the library doesn't use type info then you can
-doesn't use type info then you can safely leave it as 0.
-Otherwise, you need to
+safely leave it as 0.
+Otherwise, you need to implement a typeinfo struct as
-implement a typeinfo struct as well, which includes at least one C string
+well, which includes at least one C string pointer and probably some other data.
-pointer and probably some other data.
 Good luck.

 The third and fourth items are more interesting: We need to implement our own
 destructors.
 At their core, these should just call out to the base class' base